An official website of the United States government

 The 3S (Sea mammals, Sonar, Safety) project, an international cooperative project now in its third phase, is evaluating whether exposure to continuously active sonar leads to different types or severity of behavioral responses than exposure to pulsed active (also called intermittent) sonar signals.
 In addition, the project is evaluating how the distance to the source affects behavioral responses.

-TTS in Harbor Seals Due to Fatiguing Sound of Several Frequencies (Project #LMR-33)
+TTS in Harbor Seals Due to Fatiguing Sound of Several Frequencies (Project #LMR-33) COMPLETED

 Principal Investigator: Ron Kastelein